Spontaneous breaking of the $\text{SO}(2N)$ symmetry in the Gross-Neveu model

 To substantiate the identification of the critical points in terms of the corresponding order parameters one may compute the susceptibilities for each order parameter at each fixed point: introduce a source-term in the Lagrangian by adding one of the three terms

 With the change of the cutoff the sources $h_i$ renormalize as \cite{vafek, andras}

 The susceptibility for each order parameter near the critical point behaves as

 where $\delta g$ is the appropriate tuning parameter for the transition, and the exponent $\gamma_i = (2 x_i (g_1 ^*, g_2 ^*, g_3 ^*)-1) \nu$, with $\nu$ as the correlation length exponent at the critical point in question \cite{herbutbook}.
 The susceptibility is thus diverging if the corresponding exponent $\gamma_i$ is positive.
-Since at the critical points the exponent $\nu$ is always positive (Fig.~\ref{fig:correl_length_exp}), this requires that $x_i (g_1 ^*, g_2 ^*, g_3 ^*) >1/2$.
+Since at the critical points the exponent $\nu$ is always positive, this requires that $x_i (g_1 ^*, g_2 ^*, g_3 ^*) >1/2$.
+To the leading order in coupling constants, we find

 At each of the three critical points at large $L$ there is therefore precisely and only one diverging susceptibility, which corresponds to the already identified associated order parameter, and with the corresponding exponent having the mean-field value $\gamma_i=1$.
 The correlation length exponent at all three critical points at large $L$ is also $\nu=1$.